-During this period of the Covid pandemic, I have had time to stop and think.
+During the period of the Covid pandemic, I had had time to stop and think.
 After many discussions, reading many articles, and watching many documentaries, I have come to the realisation that I want to contribute to the continuing wellness of our planet and our local community.

-One of my most favourite itineraries is an 8 day slow tour of Island Brač, the island of white stone, in Central Dalmatia.
-Most visitors take a day tour from Split, however I believe much of the untouched beauty and history of Brač warrants almost a full week to discover the untouched delights and to learn a little about the way of life on this island of unspoilt charm.
+One of my most favourite itineraries is an 8-day slow tour of Island Brač, the island of white stone, in Central Dalmatia.
+Most visitors take a day tour from Split, however, I believe much of the untouched beauty and history of Brač warrants almost a full week to discover the untouched delights and to learn a little about the way of life on this island of unspoiled charm.

 Leading a more responsible sustainable lifestyle can be attained in small steps, taking actions, no matter how small, day by day.